ezraarisi/trashclass/README.md

 <h1> Motivation for the
   Project </h1>

 Being able to sort trash according to different materials is very important for recycling.
-However, sorting trash is one of the toughest tasks to do.
-While it is easy to sort metals and non-metals, it is very difficult to sort paper, glass, plastic and cardboard.

-Currently, it is done by people.
-It is not a good job and such people are often at danger of being exposed to harmful chemicals, medical wastes and be exposed to diseases.
-If instead we can use a neural network that can do the classification then we can make the process faster, safer and more accurate.
-This project attempts to use a convolutional neural network to do just that.

 <h2>Project Structure</h2>